 This course provides an introduction to global health policy concepts and frameworks.
-Context-specific policy making processes are considered with respect to their impact upon health.
-Global disease control initiatives and the policies on which these are based are examined.
+Context-specific policy-making processes are considered with respect to their impact on health.
+Global disease-control initiatives and the policies on which they are based are examined.